Back to Blog

 SSRF Attacks via Webhooks: How to Protect Your Infrastructure

-Server-Side Request Forgery (SSRF) attacks via webhooks are among the most dangerous and frequently exploited vulnerabilities in web applications today.
-SSRF earned its place on the OWASP Top 10, and webhook endpoints remain a primary attack vector.
+Server-Side Request Forgery (SSRF) attacks via webhooks are among the most dangerous vulnerabilities in web applications.
+SSRF ranks in the OWASP Top 10 and API Security Top 10, with attacks increasing 452% from 2023 to 2024 according to SonicWall research.
+Webhook endpoints remain a primary attack vector because they accept user-controlled URLs by design.

 This guide covers how SSRF attacks work, why webhook systems are vulnerable, and concrete protection steps.
 See webhook security best practices for broader security guidance.